Safe consumption spaces cost too much.

 Below is a chart indicating the current cost in King County for treatment and recovery services and the estimated cost of the proposed SCS:

-Studies and articles written abut the benefits of safe consumption spaces are peer-reviewed, meaning these articles are written by experts and are reviewed by several other experts in the field before the article is published in the journal in order to insure the article's quality.
+Studies and articles written about the benefits of safe consumption spaces are peer-reviewed, meaning these articles are written by experts and are reviewed by several other experts in the field before the article is published in the journal in order to ensure the article's accuracy.

 Reports written against safe consumption spaces are heavily flawed, not peer-reviewed and often funded by those ideologically opposed to safe consumption spaces.
 You can read an article about it here.

 InSite is still saving lives.
 There has been a tragic increase in Vancouver's overdose death rates recently due to Fentanyl.
 All of these deaths have occurred outside of InSite and despite an increase in overdose interventions at InSite there has still been zero deaths.